-Gackenbach: By way of explanation, let me tell you about this interview I had with this mathematics professor who's been meditating for seventeen years and has very clear experiences.
-I think because he's not a behavioral scientist, he's able to communicate better, without jargon.
-He described how he conceptualizes the continuum from the stage of dream lucidity to the stage of witnessing.
+EDITOR: Let me tell you about this interview I had with this mathematics professor who's been meditating for seventeen years and has very clear experiences.
+I think because he's not a behavioral scientist he's able to communicate better.
+How he described it to me is how he conceptualizes the continuum from the stage lucidity to the stage of witnessing.
 First he saw them in developmental sequence.
 The first step is consciousness; you know you're dreaming.
-It's minimal lucidity, as we would name it.
+It's minimal lucidity as we would name it.
 The actor-observer roles change in the sequence.
 In lucidity you know you're dreaming; the actor's very dominant.
-The observer's there but it's not as dominant a role.
-Then, as you move into witnessing, the actor becomes more suppressed and the observer role more dominant.
+The observers there but it's not as dominant a role.
+Then, as you move into witnessing, the actor becomes more suppressed and the observer role becomes more of the dominant role.

-Tart: So in a paradoxical way you lose the freedom to change things that occur in lucid dreams and you let the dream run passively again?
+TART: So in a paradoxical way you lose the freedom to change things that occur in lucid dreams and you let the dream run passively again?

-Gackenbach: Yes, the passivity is the big dynamic.
-Not only that, the dream begins to fade.
-You realize you're dreaming-everything out there is my fantasy, is me.
+EDITOR: Yes, the passivity is the big dynamic.
+Not only that but the dream begins to fade.
+You realize you're dreaming - everything out there is my fantasy, is me.
 Everything goes very naturally.
 I'm not going to make it go away, but rather let it continue.
 You still have a self-representation of the body.
 That goes.
-You still have a representation of the self but it's not a "physical" self.
+You still have a representation of self but it's not a "physical" self.
 Then that goes.
 You're left with awareness of awareness.
-Then you go into that and the experience opens again, but it is not "sensory" experience; rather it is conceptually based.
+Then you go into that and the experiences opens again, but it is not "sensory" experiences rather it is conceptually based.
 So he talks about living mathematical constructs at that point.

-Tart: He probably goes to the world of Platonic forms.
-Where else-what would a mathematician's idea of nirvana be-Platonic forms, formulas!
+TART: He probably goes to the world of Platonic forms.
+Where else, what would a mathematician's idea of Nirvana be - Platonic forms, formulas!

-Gackenbach: He sees it as some kind of abstract algebra, that's his area.
+EDITOR: He sees it as some kind of abstract algebra, that's his area.
 It goes further.
-But after that, I had no idea what the guy was talkin' about.
+But after that I had no idea what the guy was talkin' about.

-Tart: Let me distinguish two categories now in terms of self observation and self-remembering.
+TART: Let me distinguish two categories now in terms of self observation and self-remembering.
 One is what I've been describing to you.
-It's very prominent in the Gurdjieff tradition, and the place it's almost exclusively done is in the midst of ordinary life.
+It's very prominent in the Gurdjieff tradition, and the primary place it's done, the place it's almost exclusively done is in the midst of ordinary life.
 We're being bombarded with sensory impressions, we're socially interacting, the phone could ring, there's lots and lots of input.
 Now let's operate on a model which I find works well for a lot of things, namely that the total amount of attention available to us is fixed, but we can divide it up.
-With self-remembering, instead of your attention becoming all absorbed in either outside events or the internal processes triggered off by them, you keep a part of it free to observe the rest.
-Instead of letting a hundred percent get lost in phenomena, you keep, say, ten per-cent in self-remembering.
-Paradoxically, this makes the other ninety percent more vivid, but at the same time, you're not so trapped in the particulars of experience.
+Self-remembering, then, is that instead of your attention becoming all absorbed in either outside events or the internal processes triggered off by them, you keep a part of it free to observe the rest.
+Instead of letting a hundred percent go into being lost in phenomena, you keep, say, ten percent in self-remembering.
+Paradoxically, this makes the other ninety percent more vivid, but at the same time, you're not so trapped in the particulars of experience